GorzVPN Setup Guide

 Testing Your Setup

 All of our accounts are configured to resolve DNS on our servers, and DNS queries are always handled via DNS over HTTPS.
-This means that all your requests to our servers are encrypted.
+This means that all your requests to our servers and out of them are encrypted.

 Once you are connected via GorzVPN, you can test the security of your connection.
 On all of the platfroms your traffic will be 100% encrypted and disguised.
 Also your name lookups will be protected by DNSSEC.
 To test the name protection visit a resolver test.

-To check if you have any DNS leak, visit an online test tool like dnsleaktest.org and browserleaks.com.
-The result must show only 1 place like the image below:
+To check if you have any DNS leak, visit an online test tool like dnsleaktest.org or browserleaks.com.
+The result should show only 1 place (one IPv4 and/or one IPv6) like the image below:

 DNS Leak on Android and iOS Devices

-Unfortunately, current mobile apps in VPN mode might not completely prevent from DNS leak.
-This means that you connection queries might be handled by public servers such as Google and even your local ISPs.
-Our own Windows software package (and hopefully Linux and Mac soon) does not have this problem.
+Unfortunately, current mobile apps in VPN mode might not completely prevent from DNS leak unless you explicitly set a DNS over HTTPS in your browser or system settings.
+This means that your connection queries might be handled by public servers such as Google and even your local ISP.
+Our own Windows software package (and hopefully Linux/Mac, and our own mobile app soon) does not have this problem.